databoy5000/project-3-client/README.md

 * back/front-end username/email unique check at registration. makes me question if it poses a security issue, giving away usernames to potential hackers. also if it makes too many backend calls therefore taking unnecessary strain on the back-end (but intuition tells me that it wno't be the case unless we have a mad amount of signups all at once).

 * possible improvement to create a slightly different registration>login process with email confirmation. keep logged and public pages accessible but prompt to confirm email when trying to access secureRoutes.

+* how does useRef works in regards to ReactMapGl + Geocoder

+* bounding box naming mistake

 ### Back-end
 ### Front-end